 Afterword by Dr. Julia Britz, NMD

 One of our favorite IV’s here at Alternative to Meds is the NAD+ (nicotinamide adenosine dinucleotide).
 Known for its longevity buzz, we have additionally found it to be a go-to for easing medication withdrawal.
-Find out more by clicking the button below.
+Please reach out to us if you would like to find out more about IV treatments available at Alternative to Meds Center in Sedona AZ.

 Medical Disclaimer: Nothing on this Website is intended to be taken as medical advice.
 The information provided on the website is intended to encourage, not replace, direct patient-health professional relationships.
 Always consult with your doctor before altering your medications.
 Adding nutritional supplements may alter the effect of medication.
 Any medication changes should be done only after proper evaluation and under medical supervision.